 If you or someone you know is experiencing domestic violence and needs to talk, our hotline is a free, 24-hour phone service that will pair you with a SERV advocate.
 You can also speak with us online by leaving a message in the chat feature (look for the box in the bottom right corner of this page).

-Our Domestic Violence Advocates are available to support victims and survivors of domestic violence 24/7 with phone counseling, referrals, and information through SERV's hotlines.
+Our compassionate team is available to support victims and survivors of domestic violence with counseling, referrals, and information through our 24-hour hotlines.
 All calls are free and confidential.

 To reach our team of certified advocates, call 1-866-295-SERV (7378).